- The Most Obvious Expense: Boxing Classes and its Variations by Place

 - Which Factors Affects The Cost Of Boxing Lessons?

-- Are There Any Packages to Save a Pound?
+- Are There Any Packages to Save Some Dollars?

-- Average Prices of Boxing Classes in the UK
+- Average Prices of Boxing Classes in the US

 - What Additional Costs are There to Be Aware of Before Starting Boxing Training?